mooncake199809/VD-Matcher/README.md

 ![demo_img](https://github.com/mooncake199809/VD-Matcher/blob/main/imgs/Matches.png)

 We provide a demo to directly visualize the matching results of VD-Matcher.
 You can directly modify your images path to test your own images.
-The coarse matching threshold is set to 0.7 in this demo.
+Notably, the coarse matching threshold is set to 0.6 in this demo.
 You can change it in src/loftr/utils/cvpr_ds_config.py.
 ```bash
 cd demo
 python demo.py